 The Appendix details the minimum VGIS Controls in more granular detail.
-Users of this document are directed to the Appendix of this module as well as the Appendix of the GLI-GSF-1 to ensure that no necessary GIS Controls are overlooked.
+Users of this document are directed to the Appendix as well as the Appendix of the GLI-GSF-1 to ensure that no necessary GIS Controls are overlooked.
 The VGIS Controls listed in the Appendix are not exhaustive and in addition to the Common GIS Controls from the GLI-GSF-1, additional GIS Controls may be included based on regulatory requirements and scope of the assessment.

-NOTE: Information on the high-level VGIS Controls Audit activities can be found within the "Audit Tasks" section in the GLI-GSF-1, including, but not limited to documentation review, interviews, controls assessment, GIS incident response plan assessment, and risk assessment.
+Information on the high-level VGIS Controls Audit activities can be found within the "Audit Tasks" section in the GLI-GSF-1.